Creating Visual Slides: Where to Begin…

 This is not the time for subtle nuance; think literally about what you want to show.
 If something has grown, show it physically expanding.
 If it has increased, showing it moving upwards.
 If one result stands out from the group, highlight it.
 If something has been substituted, make it disappear and its replacement appear.
 If something has been given more prominence, move the other things from around it.

-Below are a few examples of how you can bring your content to life to illustrate your message and control the flow of information.
+Below are a few examples of how you can bring your content to life with visual slides to illustrate your message and control the flow of information.

 Contrast and compare